-Becoming the Women’s Lawyer has been my goal for several years.
-With the recent changes in the legal system and to legal aid entitlement, which affect women’s issues in the main, I decided this was the time to offer legal advice and support to those most in need thereby providing a unique service where each and every client felt their care was paramount.
+Becoming the Women’s Lawyer had been my goal for several years.
+With the recent changes in the legal system and to legal aid entitlement, which affect women’s issues in the main, I decided in October 2012, it was time to offer legal advice, guidance and support to those most in need thereby providing a unique service where each and every client felt their care was paramount.

 I was called to the Bar of England and Wales in 1998 by The Honourable Society of Gray’s Inn, after graduating with a Masters in International and Comparative Law.
-I began lecturing Law at the University of London in 1999, and continue to do so as a Visiting Lecturer at the University of Westminster.
+I began lecturing Law at University College London in 1999 and continued my academic career for a further 10 years at the University of Westminster.

 The Women’s Lawyer is featured on: